chacaa/CSS2SASS/README.md

 # unSASS
-unSASS is a npm package that allows you to transform your .css files in .sass files with the awesome SASS sintaxys.
+unSASS is a npm package that allows you to transform your css in sass with the awesome SASS sintaxys.

-This is possible thanks to postcss and their amazing [library](https://github.com/postcss/postcss).
+Thanks to postcss and their amazing [library](https://github.com/postcss/postcss), this is possible.

-### Instalation
+### Installation
-In order to use unSASS in your proyect you need to run:
+In order to use unSASS in your proyect you will need to run:
 ```
 npm install --save unsass
 ```